rhayman/SpatialRateMapPlugin/README.md

 Summary
 =======

 A plugin for the phy-gui (https://github.com/cortex-lab/phy) spike sorting package.
-Allows the plotting of 2D ratemaps (think place cells etc), polar head-direction plots and so on.
+Allows the plotting of 2D ratemaps (place cells, grid cells etc), polar head-direction plots and a couple more.

 Longer summary
 ==============

-Assumes that data has been processed using KiloSort (https://github.com/MouseLand/Kilosort) and that there is a numpy (https://numpy.org/) format file that contains x/y data (so a 2 x nSamples array.)
+Assumes data has been processed using KiloSort (https://github.com/MouseLand/Kilosort) and that there are two additional numpy format files that containing xy data (as an n_samples x 2 array) and positional timestamps (n_samples x 1 array)

 Installation
 ============